Skip to content

 Pros:

-• Exceptionally low 1.2% THD protects sensitive electronics
+• Exceptionally low 1.2% THD is safe for all electronics

 • CO sensor included for safety